novacrazy/uvpp/README.md

 ## HEAVILY WORK IN PROGRESS!

-Currently working on converting raw pointers for relational data to smart pointers, mostly `shared_ptr` and `weak_ptr`.
-I haven't decided the best way to cleanup all loose handles and the event loop when everything is destroyed.
+Currently working on a predictable way of managing the lifetimes of the event loop, handles, requests, etc., automatically.

+My current idea is to base everything off the lifetime of the event loop object.
+When it is destroyed, it should take all allocated handles with it.
+But it's a bit more complicated than that.

 ### Example